antpln/RowARMmer/README.md

 # ARMv8 Rowhammer Test-Bed

-A Rowhammer-based DRAM mapping reverse-engineering framework inspired by:
+A Rowhammer Test-Bed for ARMv8 inspired by :

 > Kogler, A. (*n.d.*). *Half-Double: Hammering From the Next Row Over*.